irearroyo/ccc-lab2/README.md

 **Part 1: Manual Configuration**: You will manually configure AWS resources through the AWS Console to understand the underlying concepts.

-**Part 2: Infrastructure as Code**: You will recreate your infrastructure from the previous steps using Terraform.

 The architecture diagram below shows the final API layout used in this lab: